-For the majority of Americans, community solar is the winning choice, because only about 8 percent of Americans have the ability to put solar panels on their roof.
-The other 92 percent of us, including renters and condo-owners, can easily and inexpensively sign onto a local community solar program.
+For the majority of Americans, community solar is the winning choice, because only about 8% of Americans have the ability to put solar panels on their roofs.
+The other 92% of us, including renters and condo-owners, can easily and inexpensively sign onto a local community solar program.
 In the process, you can save money, support your local community, and contribute to the growth of the clean energy industry.

 Community solar is a way to tap into solar energy and savings without having anything on your roof.
 As defined by SEIA, “community solar refers to local solar facilities shared by multiple community subscribers who receive credit on their electric bills for their share of the power produced.”
-It is a solar project that anyone can gain access to, no matter whether your rent, own or have the right roof.
+It is a solar project that anyone can gain access to, no matter whether you rent, own, or have the right roof.

 The goal of community solar has always been to make the benefits of solar power accessible to all residential energy users, no matter where they live.
 You don’t need to own property and you don’t need to install your own system.
-The first benefit of community solar, therefore, is obvious – now almost anyone can use clean energy, and feel better about their carbon footprint.
+The first benefit of community solar, therefore, is obvious – now almost anyone can use clean energy and feel better about their carbon footprint.

 Community solar offers significant financial benefits as well.
 It’s free to sign up.
-You’ll get a discount on your electric bill, and generally, you’ll see those savings as credits on your electric bill.
+You’ll get a discount on your electric bill, typically as bill credits.
 Federal and state tax incentives for solar system developers also help reduce the consumer’s expense for using solar energy, while advancing the cause of clean energy.

 Your environment and your wallet aren’t the only beneficiaries of community solar.
 Many programs also benefit a local charity – such as a church – or a local public facility.
 In these cases, the local organization saves on their energy costs (or receives the energy for free), while contributing to both the clean energy movement and the local economy.

-What’s the Catch?
+What’s the catch?